schnibel/MMM-Memo/README.md

 - [Michael Teeuw](https://github.com/MichMich) for creating the awesome [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) project that made this module possible.
 - [Paviro](https://github.com/paviro) for creating the [MMM-Syslog](https://github.com/paviro/MMM-syslog) module that I used as guidance in creating this module.
 - [Taylored Marketing](http://www.tayloredmktg.com/rgb/#PI) for colors definition.
-- [Creative Punch](http://creative-punch.net/2014/02/create-css3-post-it-note/), for the memo note CSS creation.
+- [Creative Punch](http://creative-punch.net/2014/02/create-css3-post-it-note/) for the memo note CSS creation.
+- [Slamet PS](https://github.com/slametps) for the Indonesian translation
 <br><br>Enjoy... and do not hesitate to make comments or propose new functionalities.